rendall/icebreakers/README.md

 ### What is this?

-These questions are conversation starters you can ask to get to know someone, or know your team.
+Icebreaker questions are conversation starters you can ask to get to know someone, or to know your team.
+Load the site and it will present one of the thousands of questions in the list.
+Push the _Pick another question_ button to pick another question.
+If you want to go back to a previous question, push your browser's back button.

 ### These questions are terrible!